 - 7.14.1 Situated on the southern edge of Ordsall, Retford, Ordsall South (in Figure 25) is adjacent to an existing residential area.
 The site (106.5ha) provides an opportunity to create a sustainable and well-integrated extension for 1250 dwellings, open space and community uses to significantly contribute to Retford's housing needs in this plan period, and the next.
-The site will have good access to a range of employment and other local services within the wider planned development and Retford itself. - 7.14.2 Site HS13 is well located for local services, health facilities and employment, and is accessible by foot/bike, thus reducing the need to travel by car. - 7.14.3 The Land Availability Assessment 20212 identified the site as suitable to contribute to the housing requirement in Retford.
-Given the complex nature of delivering a large urban extension, it is considered appropriate to set a Local Plan growth target of 800 dwellings to help meet local housing needs and strategic infrastructure priorities in this plan period, with the remaining homes to be delivered thereafter.
-On that basis, the Housing Trajectory shows that housing delivery is not expected to start on site until at least 2026-2027.
+The site will have good access to a range of employment and other local services within the wider planned development and Retford itself. - 7.14.2 Site HS13 is well located for local services, health facilities and employment, and is accessible by foot/bike, thus reducing the need to travel by car. - 7.14.3 The Land Availability Assessment 20222 identified the site as suitable to contribute to the housing requirement in Retford.
+Given the complex nature of delivering a large urban extension, it is considered appropriate to set a Local Plan growth target of 890 dwellings to help meet local housing needs and strategic infrastructure priorities in this plan period, with the remaining homes to be delivered thereafter.
+On that basis, the Housing Trajectory shows that housing delivery is not expected to start on site until at least 2027-2028.

 7.14.4 The site (see Figure 25 overleaf) includes an area of land currently used by Retford Golf Club as a training range.
-Its loss does not adversely affect the ability of the golf club to maintain its sporting offer but a financial contribution equivalent to the loss of the training range will be sought to improve the quality of the offer at the golf club.
+In accordance with national policy the loss of the training range should be mitigated by an appropriate financial contribution being secured through a planning obligation that would be used towards enhancements to the club's Retford Golf Course.